p-chan5/EasyPulse/README.md

 ### LOUDNESS 📢️

 Applies volume corrections giving more prominence to the bass.
-Use it with `Auto Gain`
+Use it with `Autogain`

 ### 1ST EQUALIZER 🎲